zimeg/express-deployment-aws/README.md

 The minimum to get a working example!
 1. Run `yarn deploy`
 2. Test in terminal with `yarn test`
-3. Check your lambdas on AWS, it should be there
+3. Check your lambdas on AWS, it should be there.
+Configure the testing event with your name!